-Regionally, the threat from Road Salt was a key focus for E & O this year with the continuation of the Salt Responsibly campaign.
-This included stickers to be placed on road salt boxes; and an interactive story map with information, science and actions that the public can take to reduce the threat of road salt on our sources of drinking water.
+Regionally, the threat from Road Salt continues to be key focus for E & O this year with the continuation of the Salt Responsibly campaign.
+This included stickers to be placed on road salt boxes; and a pilot project placing posters at stores selling de-icing salts.
 Education and outreach efforts were also involved in spreading the news of our upcoming Section 36 Amendment, as well as raising awareness for the new Best Practices for non-municipal drinking water systems.

 Fuel threats, and specifically fuel oil tanks were again a key focus of education and outreach this reporting period.
 This included information products related to fuel storage and handling, and information provided to local fuel suppliers.
-Social media posts related to fuel threats were also used in 2023 to remind residents of their potential to impact drinking water sources.
+Social media posts related to fuel threats were also used in 2024 to remind residents of their potential to impact drinking water sources.
 Social media posts were also used to communicate changes and solicit comments related to fuel policies as a result of the proposed Section 36 Amendments to the Trent Source Protection Plan.